MustafaCyb/Python-Email-Extractor/README.md

 - **Python Version**: On **Linux/macOS**, use `python3` if the default version is Python 2.x.

 ---
+## 🛠️ Usage

+This application features a simple **GUI** built using the `customtkinter` module.

+---

+### 🔤 Input Fields:
+- **Target URL**:
+  Enter the target URL to search for emails.

+- **Number of Threads**:
+  Specify the number of threads for the extraction operation.

+- **Max URLs to Scan**:
+  Define the maximum number of URLs to be scanned, starting from the main URL, for email extraction.

+- **Output HTML File**:
+  Provide the name of the generated HTML report.
+This file will contain the emails extracted from the scanned URLs.

+---

+### 🖱️ Buttons:
+- **Start**:
+  Begins the email extraction process.

+- **Stop**:
+  Halts the extraction process and saves the collected emails to the specified HTML file.

+- **Clear Screen**:
+  Clears the logs and output from the extraction operation displayed in the GUI.

+---

+### ⚡ Notes:
+- Ensure that the target URL is accessible.
+- Use a reasonable number of threads (10-20 recommended) based on your system's capability for better performance.
+- The output HTML report will be saved in the same directory as the executable/script unless otherwise specified.

+---
 ## 📜 License:

 This project is licensed under the **MIT License**.
 Feel free to modify or share it! 😊